Lemon Orzo Pasta Salad

 This lemon orzo pasta is so easy.
 I came up with it one night when I realized we didn't have enough food for dinner.
 I quickly looked in our pantry and fridge and realized we had just enough orzo to make this happen.
 Now it's one of my favorite go-to side dishes!

-Whenever I make a main course like grilled chicken thighs and can't think of a side dish to go with it, I turn to this recipe.
+Whenever I make a simple protein like grilled chicken thighs and can't think of a side dish to go with it, I turn to orzo.
 It's easily adaptable, so I can add or subtract whatever I have on hand.
+This lemon orzo pasta recipe is one of my favorites, along with spinach turkey orzo and cheesy orzo.

 Why You'll Love this Recipe